-14One might object here that there is in fact an originally experienced event, namely, the event that the dream was about.
+12 One might object here that there is in fact an originally experienced event, namely, the event that the dream was about.
 Just as hallucinations can both be experiences and be about events without amounting to experiences of the events that they are about (see below), however, the fact that one experiences when dreaming about an event does not imply that one experiences that event.
 (I might dream at night about the events of the next day, but, when I wake up in the morning, I have not yet experienced them.)

-event that unfolded before one's eyes at the time of the experience, so that, if the memory is accurate with respect to the hallucination, then it is inaccurate with respect to the event.
-On the other hand, the memory might be true.
-If it is true, then it will be inauthentic, again simply because the hallucination did not correspond to the event that unfolded before one's eyes at the time of the experience, so that, if the memory is accurate with respect to the event, then it is inaccurate with respect to the hallucination.
+to the event that unfolded before one's eyes at the time of the experience, so that, if the memory is accurate with respect to the event, then it is inaccurate with respect to the hallucination.

 Given the way truth has been defined, however, we cannot say this.
-The defini-237 tion given above says that a memory is true just in case it is accurate with respect to 238 the originally experienced event.
-This is equivalent to saving that a memory is 239 untrue just in case it is inaccurate with respect to the originally experienced event.
-240 The problem is that, in the case of hallucination, there is no originally experienced 241 event.
+The definition given above says that a memory is true just in case it is accurate with respect to the originally experienced event.
+This is equivalent to saying that a memory is untrue just in case it is inaccurate with respect to the originally experienced event.
+The problem is that, in the case of hallucination, there is no originally experienced event.
 In hallucinating, the subject experiences, but he does not experience an event.
-242 Thus, if we employ the definition of truth given above, we will have to say that hal-243 lucination memories are never true or untrue.
-The categories "true" and "untrue" are 244 simply inapplicable-hallucination memories are not truth-apt.
-The same thing 245 holds with respect to dream memories.
-In dreaming, the subject experiences, but he 246 does not experience an event.
-Thus, if we employ the definition of truth given above, 247 we will have to say that dream memories are never true or untrue-they are not 248 truth-apt.
-It is not immediately clear whether we should treat dream memories as 249 being capable of being (un)true, but we do want to treat hallucination memories as 250 being capable of being (un)true.
-The problem thus suggests that the definition of 251 truth in memory needs to be modified.
-252
+Thus, if we employ the definition of truth given above, we will have to say that hallucination memories are never true or untrue.
+The categories "true" and "untrue" are simply inapplicable-hallucination memories are not truthapt.
+The same thing holds with respect to dream memories.
+In dreaming, the subject experiences, but he does not experience an event.
+Thus, if we employ the definition of truth given above, we will have to say that dream memories are never true or untrue-they are not truth-apt.
+It is not immediately clear whether we should treat dream memories as being capable of being (un)true, but we do want to treat hallucination memories as being capable of being (un)true.
+The problem thus suggests that the definition of truth in memory needs to be modified.